billmix/ciohooks/README.md

 **Configure your Shopify Webhooks**
 1. Go to Shopify Admin > Settings > Notifications and scroll down to Webhooks
+1. Repeat these steps for each of the supported webhooks (see above)
   1. Click `Create webhook`
   1. Use the httpsTrigger URL from the previous step in the Callback URL field
   1. Save and click `Send Test Notification`